invenia/blog/_posts/2018-12-18-memristors.md

 $$

 The solution vector $$S$$ is obtained through inversion of the matrix $$\Sigma$$ (if it is invertible).
 There are some conditions for this method to be suitable for heuristic optimization (related to the spectral properties of the matrix $$J$$), but as a heuristic method, this is much cheaper than exhaustive search: it requires a single matrix inversion which scales as $$N^3$$, and the simulation of a first order differential equation which also requires a matrix inversion step by step, and thus scales as $$T \cdot N^3$$ where $$T$$ is the number of time steps.
-We propose two approaches to this problem: one based on the most common Metropolis-Hasting algorithm, and the other on the heuristic memristive equation.
+We propose two approaches to this problem: one based on the most common Metropolis-Hasting type algorithm (at each time step we flip a single spin, which in the ML community is usually referred as "Gibbs sampling"), and the other on the heuristic memristive equation.

 ### MATLAB code